David-Rushton/gym-tracker/README.md

 ## Introduction

 At the start of the year I began tracking my gym visits.
-I have been looking for an excuse to learn [R](https://en.wikipedia.org/wiki/R_(programming_language)), and building my own data set seemed like a good first step.
+I had been looking for an excuse to learn [R](https://en.wikipedia.org/wiki/R_(programming_language)), and building my own data set seemed like a good first step.
+Armed with a copy of the excellent [R in Action](https://smile.amazon.co.uk/Action-Data-Analysis-Graphics/dp/1617291382/ref=sr_1_1?keywords=r+in+action&qid=1562833955&s=gateway&sr=8-1) this is my data journey.

+## Background

 The gym is located in one our offices.
 I try my best to go every morning, but as you will see from the data this doesn't always happen.
-I'm particularly bad on Mondays, which is just insight I gained from this project.
+I'm particularly bad on Mondays, which is an insight I gained from this project.

 Every day is assigned a `gym_visit_type`.
 Here are the values.